LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAnalytics/macs.md

 <img style="width:800px" src="img/ConvoBuilder/macs_viewselectedconvs.png">

-This takes you to a list of sample conversations (as many as 100) that are filtered based on the criteria you’ve specified.
+This takes you to a list of conversations (as many as 100) that are filtered based on the criteria you’ve specified.

 <img style="width:800px" src="img/ConvoBuilder/macs_conv_list.png">

 {: .important}
-The list of conversations is a sample of up to 100 bot conversations that meet the defined criteria.
-The conversations are distributed across the selected scores, so, for example, if you select to show conversations with a MACS of 1 and 2, you’ll see some number of conversations with a MACS 1 and some number of conversations with a MACS 2.
+The conversations in the list are distributed across the selected scores, so, for example, if you select to show conversations with MACS 1 and MACS 2, you’ll see some number of conversations with MACS 1 and some number of conversations with MACS 2.
 The distribution might not be even since this depends on the data that’s available.

 From here, you can also search for a specific conversation: Enter its full conversation ID in the search box.
 The conversation will be displayed in the **Conversations** list regardless of how the other filters are set.